Promact/guidelines/Mobile/Android/CodeGuidelines.md

      </style>
   </resources>
   ```
-  Now, use that style in to mail layout as below:
+  Now, use that style in to main layout as below:

   ```xml
   <?xml version="1.0" encoding="utf-8"?>